-This BLOG On Qualifying For Home Loan With Recent Late Payments Was UPDATED On January 9th, 2018
+This BLOG On Home Loan With Recent Late Payments Mortgage Guidelines Was UPDATED On December 17th, 2019

 Borrowers seeking trying to qualify for home loan with recent late payments, FHA loan is the best route to take.

 - FHA loans have extremely loose lending guidelines when it comes to prior bad credit